Who Is Julia Roberts?

 'Eat Pray Love'

 In 2010, she appeared in both the ensemble comedy Valentine's Day and the drama Eat Pray Love—a film adaptation of the bestselling book by Elizabeth Gilbert.
-The following year, she starred with Tom Hanks in the film Larry Crowne, about a man who reinvents himself after experiencing a midlife crisis.
+The following year, she starred with Hanks in Larry Crowne, about a man who reinvents himself after experiencing a midlife crisis.

 Roberts transitioned into the fantasy realm as the evil queen in Mirror Mirror (2012), the retelling of the classic fairy tale Snow White.
 She starred in the film alongside actors such as Armie Hammer, Nathan Lane and Lily Collins.
 Despite the addition of Roberts to the already well-known cast, the film received lackluster to mediocre reviews.
 The following year she appeared in the drama August: Osage County, co-starring Breslin, Ewan McGregor and Meryl Streep, for which Roberts was nominated for her fourth Academy Award.